kianbabai/Easy-PHP-Uptime/README.md

 ### Notes:
-- Make sure to replace `yourusername` in the clone URL with your actual GitHub username.
 - You can save this content directly as `README.md` in your project repository.

 Let me know if you need any further modifications!